 The trailer which I participated in producing is based on a soap which has conventions of soap operas and dramas.
 My production is based on a business and on its workers going through the recession.
 A soap opera is an ongoing, episodic work of fiction usually broadcasted on television.
 What differentiates a soap from other television drama programs is the open-ended nature of the narrative, with stories spanning several episodes.
 Soap operas have a large scale of target audience; young teenagers to the older ages.
 The success of soap operas is mainly the narratives used and also the characters as well as the settings.
 An example of a successful soap opera is EastEnders.
-The series has been going on for over twenty years and is the most watched programme in the UK.
-EastEnders uses a wide range of characters through age, ethnicity and gender, and, generally bases it around working-classes.
-The conventions of soap operas are that they used ‘real’ storylines which can occur in the audiences’ lives.
-As Eastenders is set in east London, the storylines would contain issues surrounding the lives of the characters living in London, for example, jobs in London or certain events which would take place in London.
-Soap operas’ target audience are mainly women, and initially when soap operas were first running it was actually for women.
-However, today it has more male audiences than it would have had 15 years ago.
-In my production, the conventions of soap and drama are intertwined.
-It is easier to understand this by saying that I have used conventions of soaps but also, I have improved on the conventions according to my target audience and to make it more realistic.
-Soap opera narratives run concurrently, intersect, and lead into further developments.
-This structure has worked well and keeps the audience waiting till the next episode, the intersecting storylines are like mini-cliffhangers and almost forces the audience to watch other storylines within the episode, so ending cliffhangers of the episode has the same effect with these mini-cliffhangers.
+The series has been going on for over twenty years and is the most watched programme in the

 The production is mostly woman dominated.
 This emphasises on the success of women and also to represent them in a way to break stereotypical image of women.
 One of the characters featuring in the production is a homosexual young female; the men in the office are attracted to her but she is not interested.
 The aim of this character is to show that there is not always an ‘office slut’ and that women are not subsidiary to men.
 The personal assistant is male and unpopular with the employees but has a close platonic relationship with the boss.
 He is unsuccessful socially and represents a male character who, in some ways, subsidiary to women.
 This is just to draw a contrast between reality and stereotypical characters where in soaps usually women are obedient to men.
 Women are becoming more successful and stronger as time goes by.
 The boss is the dominant female and she is typically a stressful person because of her commitments to her work.
 She also represents the Muslim religion which is not found in British soaps.
 Her religion is not so much of a ‘big deal’, her headscarf is the only symbol to show this and this shocks the audience, in a way, to see a Muslim female boss in the workplace.
-London is a multi-cultural and secular society and Eastenders fails in some ways to portray this effectively.
-We do not see a lot of religious people in soaps, or at least in a long term.
-Her religion and beliefs are not a moral issue but just her lifestyle.
-Currently within the western world there are prejudices surrounding the religion mainly which are the effects of the media on how it is the religion of terrorist.
-In our groups’ interview with an office, (mainly made up of white Christian workers) they agreed that they were aware of the exaggeration of the media about this religion and that actually the businesses that they have agreements with are mostly Muslims or Jewish.

 A current issue such as the recession which is globally impacting people and businesses are not being touched on enough by soaps.
 It is a major event in most peoples’ lives because it has caused people to lose jobs and even go bankrupt.
 This massive issue should be highlighted more and not featuring this in a soap is quite peculiar because a soap is actually meant to reflect real life; the audiences’ life.
 As the target audience are working classes for most soaps and the crisis has affected this class a lot, it should be used as a main storyline which runs throughout the episodes.
 My production’s spine and what holds together the storyline is actually this matter: the money crisis.
 Because money is such a universal thing, the target audience are middle and working classes.